plone/plone.staticresources/README.rst

 based on that configuration.
 See ``plone-compile-resources --help`` for more information.

-When using the coredev buildout, ``plone-compile-resources`` script is automatically generated.
+When using buildout, ``plone-compile-resources`` script is automatically generated.
 If you use a custom buildout, you might need to add something similar to:

 .. code-block:: ini
   [buildout]